Lukeajmitchell56/Ironwork-Fitness/README.md

 <!----Gallery.html Bugs---->

+Problem: 'gallery' not highlited in nav bar when on the gallery page.

+Solution: changed the class to active on the gallery page of the navigation.

 <!----Contact.html Bugs---->

 Problem: Can not get the paragraph to move down underneath the opening times and contact information.

 Solution: Needed to hard reset.
 Did not know this was a thing until now.
 Will be quite useful.